Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 4

 Stars vs. Kraken Betting Trends

-- In 46 games this season, Dallas and its opponent have combined for more than 5.5 goals.

-- The Stars are 18-7 when favored on the moneyline this season.
+- The Stars have won 72.0% of their games when favored on the moneyline this season (18-7).

-- This season the Kraken have nine wins in the 22 games in which they've been an underdog.
+- The Kraken have been made the underdog 22 times this season, and upset their opponent nine times.

 Stars Player Props